shakna-israel/encnote-ng/README.md

 This is not a state-of-the-art encryption tool, this is a "good enough" encryption tool, which _is not yet good enough_.

+### Library or CLI Tool?

+Both.

+See Building->Embedding for using it as a library, for extending your own applications.

+For the CLI Tool, after building, there is extensive documentation available by running:

+	./encnote8 --help

+For further specific help, see:

+	./encnote8 --helpinfo "$THING"

+The CLI tool is fairly advanced, and supports things like Lua hooks, allowing you to modify behaviour and so on, and has feature-parity with anything that can be done by running a command.

 ---

 ## Building